34 highly influential African American scientists you may not know

 Date of death: June 16, 1995

-After her doctorate, she would join the Dow Chemical Company's Research Laboratory in Midland, Michigan in 1965.
-Greene is best known for her research and development into the production of latex and other polymers.
-She is also credited as the first African-American female chemist to work at Dow Chemical Company in a professional position.
+After her doctorate, she joined the Dow Chemical Company's Research Laboratory in Midland, Michigan, in 1965.
+Greene is best known for her research and development into latex production and other polymers.
+She is also credited as the first African-American female chemist to work professionally at Dow Chemical Company.

 She was promoted to Senior Research Chemist in 1970.
 She would continue working for Dow until her retirement in 1990.